Sector Deal - Technical Updates

 Work Update

-• The comprehensive national survey will be released at the end of June 2024.
+- A summary of the comprehensive national survey will be released in Q3 2024.